ricban/dotnet-library--email/README.md

 # Email Library

-C# email extension methods library
+C# email library using MailKit

 Built with
 * .NET 5